While your CRM's Lead and Contact fields map to SalesLoft Person fields, CRM Account fields map to SalesLoft Accounts (same name, keeping it simple).

 - Click the ellipses on the Domain line and select Edit Mapping.

-- Next to the Salesforce Field Name, use the dropdown picklist to find the Salesforce field you wish to map to.
-For the Domain example, we recommend you may the domain to the Website Salesforce field.
+- Next to the CRM Field Name, use the dropdown picklist to find the CRM field you wish to map to.
+For the Domain example, we recommend you may the domain to the Website CRM field.

 - Select the Field Name.
-The Salesforce API Name and Field Type will populate once the Salesforce Field Name is selected.
+The CRM API Name and Field Type will populate once the CRM Field Name is selected.

 - Set the Direction.
 The direction says how the field will be updated.